hyperoslo/Aftermath/README.md

 ### Fact

 **Fact** works like notification with no async operations involved.
-It could be used when there is no need to have a handler and generate an output, fact is already an output itself and the only thing you want to do is notify all subscribers that something happened in the system and they will react accordingly.
-In this sense it's closer to a type-safe alternative to `NSNotification`
+It could be used when there is no need to have a handler and generate an output.
+Fact is already an output itself, so the only thing you want to do is notify all subscribers that something happened in the system, and they will react accordingly.
+In this sense it's closer to a type-safe alternative to `NSNotification`.

 ```swift
 struct LoginFact: Fact {